feri85/WindowMode/README.md

 name+[_head] :          id of head DIV element. name+[_content] :       id of the window body DIV. name+[_container] :     id of the body container DIV.

+This app usage as an Loadable Module on web pages.